 Article 48 - Varia

-Anything that is not provided for in these Statutes or the internal rules, if any, shall be governed by the provisions of Title III of the Belgian Act of 27 June 1921 on non-profit associations, international non-profit associations and foundations.
-In the event there is a conflict between these Statutes and the internal rules, if any, internal procedures, or any other kind of rules of the Association, these Statutes shall prevail.
+Anything that is not provided for in these Statutes or the internal rules, if any, shall be governed by the provisions of Title III of the Belgian Act of 27 June 1921 on non-profit associations, international non-profit associations and foundations the Belgian Code on Companies and Associations of 23 March 2019 (BCCA), as modified and amended by subsequent laws,and its implementing Royal Decrees

 Membership of the Association does not imply or represent any endorsement by the Association of a Member or of an activity undertaken by a Member.
 Members shall not use the Association’s name and logo(s) in any manner unless they received a prior and written authorisation from the Administrative Council to do so.
 Members shall have no claim on the Association’s assets.

 The business of the Association shall be conducted in English, without prejudice to applicable legal obligations.
 These Statutes are written in French and English, but only the French version shall be the official text.

+Article 48 – Jurisdiction

+Any dispute in connection with the present Statutes, the Internal Rules, the policies of the

+Association and/or any decision of one of the governing bodies of the Association shall be

+brought to the competent Belgian Court.